|The Automotive Art of Danny L Whitfield / Official Site!

 autograph both of them.
 Of course those prints are priceless now!

-Danny Whitfield was one of the artist who did a few of early Dodge Viper
+Danny Whitfield is one of the few artist who did Dodge Viper

-Paintings.
-Although not a member of the "Dream Team" the signatures’
+Paintings early in 1992.
+Although not a member of the "Dream Team"

-you see were part of an event at the 1992 Detroit North American Auto
+the signatures’ you see were part of an event at the 1992 Detroit North

-show.
-Invited as a guest, Danny was fortunate to have the famous “
+American Auto show.
+Invited as a guest, Danny was fortunate to have the

-Dream Team” sign the artist proofs of the original 1993 Viper.
-Also his
+famous “ Dream Team” sign the artist proofs of the original 1993 Viper

-rendition of a Concept Dodge Viper.
-These are still in his collection today!
+and his rendition of a concept Dodge Viper.
+These are still in his collection

 A true believer in Christ, Danny quotes a scripture he carries deep in his heart as an artist...
 He have filled him with the Spirit of God, with Skill, Ability and Knowledge in all kinds of Crafts to make